ghall89/AutoDock/README.md

 - Add the 'ghall89/tap' tap with `brew tap ghall89/tap`
 - Install AutoDock with `brew install --cask autodock`

+### First Launch

+When launching AutoDock for the first time, you will be asked by macOS to grant automation permissions.
+This is required for setting the Dock's visibility, and AutoDock will not function without it.

 ## Compile From Source